-Frank & Oak re-invents the e-commerce experience with OVH Private Cloud, powered by VMware
+Frank & Oak re-invents the e-commerce experience with OVHcloud Hosted Private Cloud, powered by VMware

 Minimal time spent maintaining